rflandau/Orv/README.md

 # Decentralized, Hierarchical, Self-Organizing, Service Discovery Trees

 Orv is an algorithm for building self-organizing, repairable, decentralized service discovery networks.
-The general idea is to allow machines to assemble themselves into resilient, fault-tolerant networks so they can request services from one another (and find new providers when an existing one disappears).
+The general idea is to allow machines to assemble themselves into resilient, fault-tolerant systems so they can request services from one another (and find new providers when an existing one disappears).

 Orv does not actually interact with services, it just finds other nodes that purport to provide the service (by direct string-match).
 Services can be any form of resource: from DNS, NAT, or tunnel endpoints to downloadable files to sensor values like temperature or barometer.

-Nodes join the network as either a leaf or a *vaultkeeper* (the latter routes messages and supports child nodes, the former does neither) and both offer and request services to/from the tree (referred to as the *vault*).
+Nodes join the network as either a leaf or a *Vaultkeeper* (the latter routes messages and supports child nodes, the former does neither) and both offer and request services to/from the tree (referred to as the *vault*).
 If a provider for the requested service is found, the tree returns the address it can be accessed at.

 Here is one example of a vault: